 - What kind of person do I want to be?

 - What kinds of relationships do I want shaping my life?

 - What do I believe about God and the ultimate questions of life?

 - What do all these facts and ideas mean, and what kinds of responses do they ask of me?

 - What institutions and larger purposes are worthy of my life?

 This academic adventure takes place in Lincoln, a renovated lumber-mill town in the mountains east of Ashland, Oregon.
 Students live in comfortable, rustic cabins with three or four of their peers.
 They fire their own wood stove, cook their own meals, and work to build mutual trust and honesty.
 When it’s time for a break from reading and writing, they head outdoors to hike, jog, mountain bike, and ride horses in the surrounding forest.
-We also take regular breaks from our studies to backpack, climb a nearby mountain peak, explore the Oregon Coast, and spend a few days in San Francisco.
+We also take regular breaks from our studies to backpack, climb a nearby mountain peak, explore the Oregon Coast, and spend a few days in either San Francisco or Portland.